St. Anne's College, Kurunegala: Houses

 Miguel House was introduced as the fourth House in 1985 by Augustine Brendon.
 Miguel Febres Cordero was born on 7 November 1854 in Cuenca Ecuador.
 He was a man of uncommon intelligence and incredible capacity to work.
 He died on 9 February 1910.
 He was canonised on 21 August 1984.
 His feast is held on 9 February.

 Sports

 Cricket

-Battle of the Rocks (Deva – Ana Big Match), the annual Cricket encounter is a prominent sporting event played between two schools in North Western province of Sri Lanka.

-The cricket match is played between St. Annes College & Maliyadeva College annually at the Welagedara Stadium, Kurunegala.
-The match is played over two days and the winner is presented with the Trophy.
-The two day match is followed by a one-day match between the two sides which started in 1992.
+Battle of the Rocks is an annual Cricket match played between St. Annes College and Maliyadeva College at the Welagedara Stadium, Kurunegala.
+The match is played over two days and the winner is presented with a trophy.
+The two-day match is followed by a one-day match between the two sides, which started in 1992.

-The encounter has a long history.
-However, in certain years, it was not played due to various reasons.
-The Year 2013 marked the 30th 2-day encounter and 18th limited-overs version of Battle of the Rocks.
+2024 marked the 40th two-day encounter and 27th limited-overs version of Battle of the Rocks.

 Principals

-Rev. Bro.
-Hugh Faringdon is the first principal and present principal is Rev. Fr.
-Chandana Hapuarachchi.
-Tradition is a De La Salle brother to become the principal.
+Hugh Faringdon was the first principal, and the current principal is Chandana Hapuarachchi.
+Traditionally a De La Salle brother is the school's principal.

-St. Anne's and other schools
+Rivalries

-St. Anne's College's maintains an old rivalry with Maliyadeva College, Kurunegala and St. Anne's has a long familial relationship with Holy Family Convent, Kurunegala.
+St. Anne's College's maintains a rivalry with Maliyadeva College, Kurunegala and a long familial relationship with Holy Family Convent, Kurunegala.